-If you made your application by the 30 June 2021 deadline your existing rights will be protected, pending the outcome of your application.
+If you made your EU Settlement Scheme application by the 30 June 2021 deadline your existing rights will be protected, pending the outcome of your application.

 Your Certificate of Application will be available in your view and prove account or you will be sent it by post.
-The Home Office will contact you where they need further information to progress your application.
+The Home Office will contact you if they need further information to progress your application.